RohmSemiconductor/NuttX/README.md

 # Overview of this repository
-NuttX driver libraries Rohm Sensors &amp; Bluetooth LE (NuttX is a real-time operating system (RTOS) with an emphasis on standards compliance and small footprint. http://nuttx.org/doku.php?id=nuttx)
+NuttX driver libraries for Rohm Sensors &amp; Bluetooth LE

+(NuttX is a real-time operating system (RTOS) with an emphasis on standards compliance and small footprint. http://nuttx.org/doku.php?id=nuttx)